maxwolf621/Notes/Binding.md

     /**
      * Using expression
-     * if hasError is ture
+     *       if hasError is true
-     * then redirect Codevolution via text-danger
+     *       then redirect Codevolution via text-danger */
-     */
     <h2 [class.text-danger] = "hasError"> Codevolution </h2>

     /**
      * Using [ngClass] to
      *       have mutiple css attributes redirect
-     * the Codevolution will be
+     * The Codevolution will be
      *       redirected with text-success and text-special
      */
     <h2 [ngClass] = "messageClass"> Codevolution </h2>
 ',